Line 10 (Suzhou Metro)

-Line 10 of Suzhou Rail Transit (Chinese: 苏州轨道交通10号线) is a under construction north–south regional rapid transit line in Suzhou, Jiangsu, China.
+Line 10 of the Suzhou Metro (苏州轨道交通10号线) is an under construction north–south regional rapid transit line in Suzhou, Jiangsu, China.
 The Northern section of Line 10 is 90.34 km in length with 21 stations, including 13 elevated stations and 8 underground stations.
 The line was formerly known as Suzhou Rail Transit Line S5.

 Later sections of the line under planning will continue south through the city center of Suzhou to Wujiang District, Suzhou creating a north-south express regional rapid transit line.

 The line is designed for trains to operate up to 160 km/h and have passing loop for Direct Express and Express services to operate.

+Stations

+The line has a total of 21 stations spanning across Suzhou, Changshu & Zhangjiagang cities in Jiangsu.

+The following are the 3 types of services provided along the line: